 1 Breakfast

 Optional City Tour of Manaus: This three-hour tour of Manaus includes the boisterous Mercado Municipal of Manaus, the Teatro Amazonas - the famed opera house of the Amazon, and the historical starting point of Manaus, the Praça Dom Pedro II.
-Included are the services of a bilingual guide, entrance fees, and transportation to and from the Hotel Tropical.
-Please inquire for rates.
+Included are the services of a bilingual guide, entrance fees, and transportation to and from the Tucano Rendezvous.
+Please note that museums may be closed on holidays.
+Kindly inquire for rates.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.